mrmxf/opentsg-node/README.md

 go to: AWS Systems Manager > Parameter Store

-Set up variables named GITHUB_PAT_TEST and GITLAB_PAT_TEST, which contain the github and gitlab tokens for accessing the private repository used in opentpg.
+Set up variables named GITHUB_PAT_TEST and GITLAB_PAT_TEST, which contain the github and gitlab tokens for accessing the private repository used in opentsg.
 The use of the parameter store is to keep sensitive informnation out of the start up scripts.